cypress-io/cypress-documentation/source/guides/core-concepts/interacting-with-elements.md

 This scrolling logic only applies to {% urlHash "commands that are actionable above" Actionability %}. **We do not scroll elements** into view when using DOM commands such as {% url "`cy.get()`" get %} or {% url "`.find()`" find %}.
 {% endnote %}

-The scrolling algorithm works by scrolling the top, leftmost point of the element we issued the command on to the top, leftmost scrollable point of it's scrollable container.
+The scrolling algorithm works by scrolling the top, leftmost point of the element we issued the command on to the top, leftmost scrollable point of its scrollable container.

 After scrolling the element, if we determine that it is still being covered up, we will continue to scroll and "nudge" the page until it becomes visible.
 This most frequently happens when you have `position: fixed` or `position: sticky` navigation elements which are fixed to the top of the page.